Lakeside Chiropractic Logo

 Soft Tissue Therapy

 Soft Tissue Therapy (STT) is a targeted, hands-on approach that focuses on assessing, treating, and managing injuries or dysfunctions of the soft tissues of the body — including muscles, fascia, tendons, and ligaments.
-While often associated with remedial massage, STT is broader and more clinical in nature, involving a range of advanced techniques to reduce pain, improve mobility, and assist in functional recovery.

 At Lakeside Chiropractic, STT is provided by trained chiropractors and massage therapists and is commonly integrated with other therapies such as spinal adjustments, rehabilitation, dry needling, or cold laser.